 On April 21, 2004, City Council approved the Master Ordinance for issuance of City of Houston, Combined Utility System Revenue obligations.
 The Master Ordinance includes covenants and agreements relating to the operation and management of the Combined Utility System.
 The System's First Lien Revenue Bonds are special obligations of the City, payable from and secured by a lien on Net Revenues of the Combined Utility System, after payment of all required payments, including and not limited to, those defined as maintenance and operation expenses under Previous Ordinance, and debt service on Water and Sewer Junior Lien bonds.
 Therefore, the lien on Net Revenues securing these bonds is subordinate to the lien securing Junior Lien Bonds.
-So long as any Bonds remain outstanding, the Master Ordinance requires the System to generate Net Revenues in each fiscal year at least equal to the greater of 120% of the combined debt service on all Previous Ordinance and First Lien Revenue
+So long as any bonds remain outstanding, the Master Ordinance requires the System to generate Net Revenues in each fiscal year at least equal to the greater of 120% of the combined debt service on all Previous Ordinance and First Lien Revenue

 Bonds outstanding, or 110% of the combined debt service on all Previous Ordinance, First Lien and Second Lien Revenue Bonds outstanding, in such fiscal year.
-As of June 30, 2023 and 2022, the current principal balance outstanding totaled \$6,057.4 million and \$6,324.1 million, respectively.
+As of June 30, 2024 and 2023, the current principal balance outstanding totaled \$5,333.0 million and \$5,461.4 million, respectively.

-In June 2004, the Combined Utility System issued First Lien Revenue Refunding Bonds, Series 2004B and2004C (Taxable) bonds as auction rate securities, each consisting of various sub-series, i.e., Series 2004B-1 through 2004B-6 and Series 2004C-1 through 2004C-5.
+In June 2004, the Combined Utility System issued First Lien Revenue Refunding Bonds, Series 2004B and 2004C (Taxable) bonds as auction rate securities, each consisting of various sub-series, i.e., Series 2004B-1 through 2004B-6 and Series 2004C-1 through 2004C-5.
 In 2008, as a result of the credit/liquidity crisis, the series 2004B bonds were converted to variable rate demand bonds.
 In 2012, the Series 2004B-1 bonds were refunded by SIFMA Index Floating Rate Bonds, consisting of \$125 million and \$100 million of First Lien Revenue Refunding Bonds, Series 2012A and 2012B, respectively.
-In June 2018, the Series 2012B bonds were remarketed as variable rate demand bonds (VRDB) and continue to remain outstanding as VRDBS.
-In 2020, the Series 2004B-2, B-3, B-4, B-5, and B-6 remain outstanding as VRDBs.
+In June 2018, the Series 2012B bonds were remarketed as variable rate demand bonds (VRDB) and continue to remain outstanding as VRDBs.
+In 2020, the Series 2012A were remarketed as VRDBs and continue to remain outstanding as such.
+The remaining Series 2004B-2, B-3, B-4, B-5, and B-6 remain outstanding as VRDBs.

 With respect to the Series 2004C bonds, in May 2008, these bonds were refunded by \$249.08 million of First Lien Revenue Refunding Bonds, Series 2008A and \$205.3 million first Lien Revenue Refunding Bonds, Series 2008D Bonds (Taxable), both of which were issued as adjustable rate bonds in multiple subseries.
 The Series 2008D-1, D-2, and D-3 sub-series have since been refunded with fixed rate bonds.
 In 2010, the Series 2008A-1 and A-2 bonds were refunded by the Series 2010B bonds, which were direct purchase adjustable rate bonds issued in the Indexed Floating Rate mode, with a mandatory tender date ("MDT") of March 22, 2013.
 In 2012, the Series 2010B bonds were refunded by the Series 2012C bonds, which were publicly offered SIFMA Index Floating Rate Bonds with a MDT of August 1, 2016.
 In 2016, the Series 2012C bonds were refunded by the Series 2016C bonds, which were a direct purchase by BAML.
-The 2016C bonds were issued as adjustable rate bonds with a MDT of August 1, 2018, as a direct result of tax reform and the decrease in the corporate tax rate, the 2016C were refunded by the Series 2018C bonds, which as of July 30, 2023 are VRDBs.
+The 2016C bonds were issued as adjustable rate bonds with a MDT of August 1, 2019.
+In 2018, as a direct result of tax reform and the decrease in the corporate tax rate, the 2016C were refunded by the Series 2018C bonds, which as of June 30, 2024, are VRDBs.